 With the explosion in popularity of standing desk converters, there have been a handful of products to separate themselves from the pack.
-One of those products is the FlexiSpot M2.
-This product has fantastic reviews on Amazon, so I placed an order for one to see what all the hype was about.
+One of those products is the Flexispot ClassicRiser M2.
+This product had fantastic reviews on the Amazon, so we placed an order for one to see what all the hype was about.
 This is a product that did not disappoint.
-Here is what I found.
+We liked it so much that we added it to our product offering on BTOD.com.
+In this review I will go over the things that the ClassicRiser does well and some potential reasons why you may want to look for a different product.

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

 The FlexiSpot brand is made in China by the company, Locktek.
 Locktek has been a leading manufacturer of mounting brackets for TVs and monitors.
 Recently they have started to produce sit to stand solutions.
 They have numerous certifications and patents stemming from their large research and design facility.
-Locktek is an OEM manufacturer so this same product is available under a few other brand names, like the OFM 5100 and Adapt X.
+Locktek is an OEM manufacturer so this same product is available under a few other brand names.

 TABLE OF CONTENTS